U.S. Sen. Pat Roberts to retire, won't seek re-election 2020

 Kansas' political landscape shook in November when voters elected Democratic Gov.-elect Laura Kelly and U.S. Rep. Sharice Davids, D-Kan.
 Democrat Paul Davis nearly won the 2nd District congressional seat.
 If Roberts were to run again in 2020, he could be on the ballot with President Donald Trump, who fared poorly in vote-rich Johnson County.

 Roberts has been a pro-life conservative who opposed same-sex marriage and maintained an "A" rating from the National Rifle Association.
 He's been a vocal critic of the Affordable Care Act signed by President Barack Obama.
-One of the top accomplishments of his career was bringing to Kansas the National Bio and Agro-Defense Facility, which will conduct research on lethal animal-borne diseases.
+One of the top accomplishments of his career was bringing the National Bio and Agro-Defense Facility to Kansas, which will research lethal animal-borne diseases.

 He celebrated his work on the 2018 federal Farm Bill and service on the Dwight D. Eisenhower Memorial Commission.
 He proposed opening the Arctic National Wildlife Refuge to drilling for oil and urged Trump to withdraw the United States from the Paris climate agreement.